-Mapping Tom Petty’s legacy: How one fan is keeping Petty’s hometown ties alive
+Mapping Tom Petty’s Legacy: How one fan is keeping Petty’s hometown ties alive

 He explained that the most challenging part of this whole process was building a website from scratch and navigating Google Maps with minimal experience and technology.

 “I don't know anything about websites.
 I've never designed a website, and I'm not a technology person.
-I don't even own a smartphone,” Murphy shared with a laugh.
-He mentioned how he even used a paper map of Gainesville during one of his trips there to map out the different trail stops.
+I don't even own a smartphone,” Murphy said with a laugh.
+He mentioned how he even used a paper map of Gainesville during one of his trips here to map out the different trail stops.

 Murphy’s passion for this project is a labor of love.
 He puts much thought and hard work into the trail and constantly adds to and researches additional spots.
-Murphy even plans to add a section to the site titled “Tom Petty’s California,” which will include additional trail spots from Petty’s life out west after he moved away from the Sunshine State to pursue his music career.
+Murphy said he plans to add a section to the site titled “Tom Petty’s California,” which will include additional trail spots from Petty’s life out West after he moved away from the Sunshine State to pursue his music career.

-While Murphy enjoys sharing his knowledge and research with other Petty fans, Murphy’s motivation goes beyond just being the average fan.
+While Murphy enjoys sharing his knowledge and research with other Petty fans, Murphy’s motivation goes beyond that of a fan’s appreciation.

-Murphy shared that Petty’s music has been “the soundtrack through the arc of [his] life” and has helped him get through some of his most challenging times.
+Murphy said that Petty’s music has been “the soundtrack through the arc of [his] life” and has helped him get through some of his most challenging times.

 He was diagnosed with cancer last year.
-Murphy shared how much Petty’s music and building the trail were distractions he didn’t know he needed, but he is extremely grateful to have had them during that time.
+Murphy said Petty’s music and building the trail were distractions he didn’t know he needed, but he is extremely grateful to have had them during that time.

 “With cancer weighing heavily on my mind, it was Tom's words in my ear while trying to retrace his Dreamville steps that gave me a focus that proved to be therapeutic.
 Post-surgery back home, working on this website has helped get me through the healing process,” Murphy said.